-If you are travelling to or stopping over in Dubai with Emirates, you can submit an application and receive your UAE visa entirely online – without having to submit your passport for stamping.
+If you are traveling to or stopping over in Dubai with Emirates, you can submit an application and receive your UAE visa entirely online – without having to submit your passport for stamping.

-The online visa application service is available for residents of many countries around the world: find a list of eligible countries of residence here.
-Applicants' passports must have at least six months' validity as of their date of travel to Dubai.
+The online visa application service is available for residents and nationals of many countries around the world.
+Find out if you can apply for a UAE visa (opens in a new window).
+Applicants' passports must have at least six months' validity remaining on the date of travel to Dubai.

 Other ways to apply

-Otherwise, please visit the Dubai Department of Naturalization & Residency website to find out more about other types of sponsors, such as hotels or companies.
+Otherwise, please visit the Dubai Department of Naturalization & Residency website (opens an external website in a new tab) to find out more about other types of sponsors, such as hotels or companies.